New ‘smart meters’ being installed around Fayette County - NewsBreak

 Related

+Rates, hours of enforcement at Lexington parking meters to increase in 2023

 LEXINGTON, Ky.
-(WKYT) - The Lexington & Fayette County Parking Authority has announced an increase in parking meter rates and meter enforcement hours.
-Starting January 3, 2023, rates will increase as follows:.
-Areas that are currently $0.50 per hour will now be $0.75 per hour.
-Areas that are currently $1...
+(WTVQ) — Hourly rates and enforcement are increasing at Lexington parking meters next year, the Lexington & Fayette County Parking Authority announced Friday.
+Starting Jan.
+3, 2023, the following rate increases will go into effect:.
+Areas that are currently 50¢ will be 75¢.
+Areas that are...

 Criticism greets LG&E/KU plan to replace coal-fired power plants with natural gas, solar